cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 Configures the Secure attribute on session affinity cookie.

-Value `Always` indicates the Secure attribute will be set in the Set-Cookie header, `Never` indicates the Secure attribute will not be set, and `Auto` will set the Secure attribute depending if Always Use HTTPS is enabled.
-Available values: `Auto`, `Always`, `Never`.
+Value "Always" indicates the Secure attribute will be set in the Set-Cookie header, "Never" indicates the Secure attribute will not be set, and "Auto" will set the Secure attribute depending if Always Use HTTPS is enabled.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#secure LoadBalancer#secure}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#secure LoadBalancer#secure}

 ---